pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/export/in_a_single_export/func_and_destruct.md

 `````
 throws: Parser error!
-  Cannot create lexical binding when the name was already bound
+  Found a lexical binding that is duplicate of a lexical binding on the same statement level

 export function x(){}; export let [x] = y;
                                     ^------- error